15/01/2019 - Due to the Jersey Aero Club replacing its fleet of aircraft in 2018, Helping Wings is currently unable to

-Helping Wings, the Jersey light aviation charity, is delighted to announce that thanks to the Sir James Knott Trust, it is able to offer, for the second year, a scholarship worth £5000 of flying training with the Jersey Aero Club for a local person with a lower limb disability.
+Helping Wings, the Jersey light aviation charity, is delighted to announce that thanks to the Sir James Knott Trust, it is able to offer, for the third year, a scholarship worth £5000 of flying training with the Jersey Aero Club for a local person with a lower limb disability.

 Around the world, many disabled people have discovered that the freedom associated with being able to fly an aircraft is within their reach.
 Their disability is not necessarily a barrier to gaining a Private Pilot’s Licence.

 A hand control unit fitted in a Jersey Aero Club aircraft allows any lower limb disabled person to not only enjoy the freedom of flying but actually obtain a full Private Pilot Licence.
 The conventional control of the rudder by foot movement is replaced by the hand control.

 The scholarship will cover approximately 28 hours ( subject to fuel cost) out of the 45 required to obtain the full EASA (European) Private Pilot’s licence.
 Prior to being sent solo, the student will require a medical examination which can be obtained locally.

 Throughout the year, Helping Wings provides a number of flying experiences to local disabled people.
 With the hand control unit, this can now be extended to the lower limb disabled.